bormaxi8080/starred/README.md

 ## JavaScript

+- [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
+Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)
 - [danny0838/webscrapbook](https://github.com/danny0838/webscrapbook) - A browser extension that captures web pages to local device or backend server for future retrieval, organization, annotation, and edit.
 This project inherits from legacy Firefox add-on ScrapBook X.
 - [ternera/exif-viewer](https://github.com/ternera/exif-viewer) - A browser extension to display EXIF data of images directly on web pages.
 - [gologinapp/gologin](https://github.com/gologinapp/gologin) - REST API provides programmatic access to GoLogin App.
 Create a new browser profile, get a list of all browser profiles, add a browser profile and runnig